-Contaminants MCLG or MRDLG TT, or Violation Typical Source Haloacetic Acids (HAA5) (ppb) NA 60 ND No By-product of drinking water chlorination Nitrate [measured as Nitrogen] (ppm) 10 10 ND NO Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Nitrite [measured as Nitrogen] (ppm) 1 1 ND Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits
+Contaminants MCLG or MRDLG MCL, TT, or MRDL Your Water Violation Typical Source Nitrate [measured as Nitrogen] (ppm) 10 10 ND Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Nitrite [measured as Nitrogen] (ppm) 1 1 ND No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits

-Unit Descriptions

-Term Definition

-ppm ppm: parts per million, or milligrams per liter (mg/L)

-ppb ppb: parts per billion, or micrograms per liter ( $\mu$ g/L)

-NA NA: not applicable

-ND ND: Not detected

-NR NR: Monitoring not required, but recommended.
+Unit Descriptions Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) % positive samples/month % positive samples/month: Percent of samples taken monthly that were positive NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended. positive samples positive samples/yr: The number of positive samples taken that year

 Important Drinking Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
+Important Drinking Water Definitions TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
 MRDLG MRDLG: Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Unit Descriptions MRDL MRDL: Maximum residual disinfectant level.
+MRDL MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level
+MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level 90th Percentile Compliance with the lead and copper action levels is based on the 90th percentile lead and copper levels.
+This means that the concentration of lead and copper must be less than or equal to the action level in at least 90% of the samples collected.